 ATRT

-No direct recommendations with regards to SO/AC transparency or accountability have been made by the ATRT.
+No direct recommendations with regard to SO/AC transparency or accountability have been made by the ATRT.

 Bylaws

 ICANN bylaws state that each SO/AC shall establish its own charter and procedural documents.
+It is also important to review whether SO/ACs should be added to specific sections in the bylaws as subject to provisions applicable to ICANN as a corporation.
+For example, it should be reviewed and discussed if Core Values should be applicable not only to the corporation’s actions, but also to SO/AC activities.

+SO/AC Documents

 Further research needs to be done at SO/AC level to verify existing accountability mechanisms put in place for each SO/AC.
-It is also important to review whether SO/ACs should be added to specific sections in the bylaws as subject to provisions applicable to ICANN as a corporation.
-For example, it should be reviewed and discussed if Core Values should be applicable not only to the corporation’s actions but also to the SO/ACs activities.
+An initial partial review suggests that statements of SO/AC operational procedures include little explicit account of SO/AC accountability practices.

 Recommendations

 Having reviewed and inventoried the existing mechanisms related to SO/AC accountability, it is clear that current documents do not adequately address the concerns raised by the larger community on this issue.
-Therefore, the WP3 suggests that the CCWG takes the following actions:
+Therefore, WP3 suggests that the CCWG includes the following points in its amended proposal:

-1. Amend its current draft document and include in its next proposal the commitment to have the periodical structural reviews to perform a SO/AC complete review of their existing accountability mechanisms.
-These reviews should include consideration on the mechanisms that each SO/AC, as the case may be, has in place to be accountable to their respective Constituencies, Stakeholder Groups, RALOs, etc.
+1. Commit that future periodic structural reviews of SOs and ACs will include a review of their respective accountability mechanisms as these relate to their respective Constituencies, Stakeholder Groups, RALOs, etc.

-2. The subject of SO/AC accountability should be included in the purview of the ATRT process as part of WS2 working plan.

-3. Include the evaluation of the proposed “Mutual Accountability Roundtable” as part of the WS2 work in order to assess its viability and if viable, undertake the necessary actions to implement it.

-4. Establish a commitment to carry a detailed working plan on enhancing SO/AC accountability as part of WS2.
+2. Affirm a commitment to develop a detailed working plan on enhancing SO/AC accountability as part of WS2, to include consideration of the following proposals:.

+(a) to have each SO/AC review its chárter and statement of operating procedures in order to include an explicit account of its internal accountability practices (as relates to transparency, consultation, evaluation and redress)

+(b) to include SO/AC accountability in the purview of the ATRT process

+(c) to evaluate the proposed “Mutual Accountability Roundtable”.

-5. Review its current proposal in order to assess whether the IRP would also be applicable to SO/ACs activities as well.
+(d) to assess whether the IRP would also be applicable to SO/ACs activities.